 What is the IELTS Exam?

+This blog will explain what is IELTS exam.
+By the end of this blog you will have adequate information about what is IELTS exam.
 IELTS stands for the International English Language Testing System.
-It is a standardised test for testing and measuring the language proficiency of people who wish to work and study in a country where English is used as a major language to fulfill the purposes of communication and teaching.
-The candidates taking the test are scored on a 9-band grading scale to clearly determine the levels of their proficiency.
-A score in band 1 depicts a non-user while a score in band 9 depicts an expert (in English).
+It is a standardised test for testing and measuring the level of English language proficiency of people who wish to work and study in a country where English is used as a major language to fulfil the purposes of communication and teaching.
+The candidates taking the test are scored on a 9-band grading scale to determine the level of English language proficiency.
+An IELTS score in band 1 depicts a non-user, while an IELTS score in band 9 depicts an expert (in English).

-The IELTS General Training Test is usually taken by students and professionals who wish to go to a majority English-speaking country for the purpose of a secondary education degree, professional work, or training.
-It is a requirement that needs to be fulfilled in order to move to Australia, Canada, New Zealand, and the United Kingdom.
-The basic skills that the scores of this test aim to determine include survival skills in social and workplace settings.
+The IELTS General Training Test is usually taken by students and professionals who wish to go to a majority English-speaking country for a secondary education degree, professional work, or training.
+It is a requirement that needs to be fulfilled to move to Australia, Canada, New Zealand, and the United Kingdom.
+The basic skills that the IELTS score aim to determine include survival skills in social and workplace settings.

 Some key features of the IELTS Exam include the following:

-- The IELTS exam is extremely widely available all across the world in over 16000 centers.
+- The IELTS exam is extremely widely available all across the world in over 16000 centres.
 In the United States alone, the exam is available in more than 50 locations.

 The listening, reading and writing sections of the test must be taken on the same day without any breaks.
-The speaking section however can be taken separately upto a week before or after your actual test.
+However, the speaking test section can be taken separately up to a week before or after your actual test.

-The date and time of your speaking section depends largely on your test centre.
-Also, the reading and writing sections of the test is what makes the major difference between the IELTS academic and IELTS general training tests.
+The date and time of your speaking test section depend largely on your test centre.
+Also, the reading and writing sections of the test are what makes the major difference between the IELTS Academic and IELTS general training tests.

+What is IELTS exam listening section?
 The duration of the listening test is 30 minutes.
-During this section, a candidate is required to carefully listen to four recordings of conversations among native-English speakers.
-There will be a total of 40 questions in this section, each carrying 1 mark.
+During this section, a candidate must carefully listen to four recordings of conversations among native-English speakers.
+There will be a total of 40 questions in this section, each carrying one mark.
 The tasks will be of the following types: